Kate Daniels, MBACP, Counsellor, Psychotherapist & Coach

 Training, qualifications & experience

-I have worked for over twenty years in higher education, and am a university lecturer, director of studies, coach and trainer.
+I have worked for over twenty years in higher education and am a university lecturer, tutor, mentor, coach and trainer.
 I am currently Head of Student Wellbeing in one of the Cambridge colleges.
 I have counselled in private practice for six years, before which I worked at Cambridge Complementary for Therapies and Treatments, Mr Bee's Family Centre (West Norfolk), and at the University of Cambridge Counselling Service (student service).

 I am a Registered Member of the BACP and adhere to its Ethical Framework for Good Practice in Counselling & Psychotherapy.